telerik/kendo-ui-core/docs/web/menu/overview.md

        display: inline-block;
     }

-Shrinking the horizontal Menu will make the last root item's border touch the Menu's right border (in left-to-right layouts).
-The last item border can be removed with:
+In left-to-right layouts, shrinking the horizontal Menu will make the border of the last root item touch the right border of the Menu.
+The last item border can be removed as shwon int he example below.

+###### Example

     #menu-id > .k-last /* for a specific menu instance */
     ,